Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 ## The Original Claim

 The original version of this argument compared AI to a performance enhancer for developers.
-That analogy was imperfect, but the core claim was right: AI gives the biggest advantage to people who already understand the work.
+That analogy was imperfect, and one part of the claim was too broad.
+The evidence does not establish that the most experienced developer always receives the largest speedup.
+It does suggest that understanding the work changes what a user can safely do with cheap generated code.

-It does not turn an inexperienced developer into a senior engineer.
-It gives an experienced developer a faster way to move through routine work, explore options, and generate drafts.
+AI does not turn an inexperienced developer into a senior engineer.
+It may help a newer developer substantially on a bounded task, and it may give an experienced developer a faster way to explore options or generate drafts.
+Neither result removes the need to judge the output in context.

 The difference is review.